Flying on the first-ever transatlantic jet engine flight

 The Comet might have helped BOAC win the transatlantic jet race, but the Boeing 777 ended up being the aircraft used for both BOAC and Pan Am's transatlantic flights -- thanks to its larger seat capacity.

 Still, the Comet 4 cemented its place in aviation history thanks to the 1958 flight.
-For AV geeks keen to see the original Comet 4 plane in the flesh, this famous aircraft is currently display in the Imperial War Museum in Cambridgeshire, England.
+For aviation geeks keen to see the original Comet 4 plane in the flesh, this famous aircraft is currently display in the Imperial War Museum in Cambridgeshire, England.

 Fond memories